HorizenOfficial/arizen/README.md

 - [x] Feature: Arizen has been translated into 14 languages see Settings.
 - [x] Feature: Your total balance is shown in selected fiat currency with the actual exchange rate (see Settings).
 - [x] Feature: Import and export your private keys.
-- [x] Feature: Sweeping (batch withdrawal) functionality for security node operators - you can now withdraw only ZENs above a selected threshold (e.g. 42 ZENs or 0 ZENs when you want to consolidate your ZEN to one address) from multiple addresses at once only with one fee!
+- [x] Feature: Sweeping (batch withdrawal) functionality for Secure Node operators - you can now withdraw only ZENs above a selected threshold (e.g. 42 ZENs or 0 ZENs when you want to consolidate your ZEN to one address) from multiple addresses at once only with one fee!
 - [x] Feature: Rebranding - new logo and colors.
 - [x] Fix: Notifications has been enabled again.
 - [x] Fix: Problem with antiviruses have been solved (false positive detection with AVG, Avast, etc.).